johntsaava/pirple-assignment-1/README.md

-# Homework Assignment #1
+# Simple "Hello World" API
-Simple "Hello World" API.
+Homework assignment #1 for the node.js master class

 When someone posts anything to the route /hello, API returns a welcome message.